Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 With Mediatoolkit’s advanced data analytics, you can measure reach, sentiment, and engagement, identify influencers, top locations, and languages, as well as top-performing channels.
 There are more than 2000 charts and dashboards that can be fully customized to get unique datasets and gain that competitive edge.

-In the chapters ahead, we’ll explain some of the ways you can create setup in Mediatoolkit that will efficiently track your mentions.
+In the chapters ahead, we’ll explain some of the ways you can create a Mediatoolki setup that will help you efficiently track your mentions.

 Optimizing queries to get more relevant mentions